DaliangNing/iCAMP1/Examples/SimpleOTU/ReadMe.md

 (36) Test.Taxon_Bin.csv: iCAMP output, a matrix showing the bin ID and classification information for each taxon.

 (37) Test.Bin_TopTaxon.csv: iCAMP output, a matrix showing the bin relative abundance; the top taxon ID, percentage in bin, and classification; the most abundant name at each phylogeny level in the bin.

+(38) Test.iCAMP.Process_EachTurnover_EachCategory.csv: iCAMP output, a matrix showing the relative importance of each process in shaping the turnover of each category between each pair of samples.
+The category is defined in the input file category.txt.

+(39) Test.iCAMP.Process_EachGroup_EachCategory.csv: iCAMP output, a matrix showing the relative importance of each process in shaping the turnovers of each category among each group of samples.

 3.3- Expected run time: 6 to 12 min in a normal desktop computer.